When I say Las Vegas, what comes to mind?

-So it’s not the real Statue of Liberty, but it’s a great recreation and it’s found right here in Las Vegas, Nevada..
-Outside of the New York, New York Hotel and casino, you will see just that.
+So it’s not the real Statue of Liberty, but it’s a great recreation and found right here in Las Vegas, Nevada.

 You will enjoy seeing all forms of media while strolling through this beautiful collection.

-A fun fact, every morning between 2 and 5 am, a team of engineers clean and maintain the sculptures!
-You won’t find this anywhere but Las Vegas!
+A fun fact: every morning between 2 and 5 a.m., a team of engineers clean and maintain the sculptures!
+You won’t find this anywhere but in Las Vegas!

-Harley lovers will be in heaven at the Harley Davidson Cafe located right on the Las Vegas Strip.
+Harley lovers will be in heaven at the Harley Davidson Cafe on the Las Vegas Strip.

 The 28-foot Harley coming out of the front of the building gets your attention immediately, but if that’s not enough, head inside and enjoy some great food in a Harley atmosphere.

-You will find this free machine located outside of the Tropicana hotel, step in and take your free pull!
+You will find this free machine outside the Tropicana Hotel.
+Step in and take your free pull!

 You Might Like: Shark Reef at Mandalay Bay Hotel and Casino

-Originally created in 1979 by Benny Binion, the owner of the Horseshoe Casino in Las Vegas, the Hall of Fame of Poker was to celebrate and preserve the names and legends of the poker community.
-I guess it didn’t hurt that this served as a tourist attraction in his casinos as well.
+Initially created in 1979 by Benny Binion, the owner of the Horseshoe Casino in Las Vegas, the Hall of Fame of Poker was to celebrate and preserve the names and legends of the poker community.

-In order to be considered, the gambler must meet four criteria that include being well respected by peers.
+To be considered, the gambler must meet four criteria: being well respected by peers.

 Fremont Street is always bustling with activity.